Mavericks eye fourth straight win vs. reeling Pelicans

 First-year coach Stan Van Gundy began training camp with an emphasis on improving the team’s defense.

-New Orleans won three of its first five games, allowing fewer than 100 points in each of the victories, but it allowed more than 110 points in each of the past four games.
+New Orleans won three of its first five games, allowing fewer than 100 points in each of the victories, but it allowed more than 110 points in each of the last four games.

 “Over the last four games, we’ve had very little defensive mentality and defensive disposition,” Van Gundy said.
 “We can’t get stops.
 We’ve got to get a lot better at the defensive end of the floor.
 I think we should be a good defensive team.